ArminAzizi98/LongContextMamba/perplexity_eval/README.md

     --delta_ratio 1.0 \
     -m state-spaces/mamba-130m </code> </pre>

-**Note:** You can set the desired evaluation context length and the number of evaluation samples directly  by modifying the --eval-length and --samples parameters respectively.
+**Note:** You can set the desired evaluation context length and the number of evaluation samples directly  by modifying the --eval-length and --samples parameters, respectively.